 You can easily substitute cardboard, paper, or faux plants for the wheatgrass I used to make our natural “ornamental grass” planter, but if you’re willing to give real plants a go, this truly couldn’t be easier.
 The wheatgrass takes about 4-5 days to grow from seed (that’s it!) and is a fantastic starter science experiment in addition to providing beautiful bright green foliage.
 Bonus: it grows like a weed, and can be trimmed every couple of days and used for juicing!

 One of the things I love about this super simple beachy dollhouse style is that it allows for a TON of fill-in-the-blank (or maybe more aptly fill-in-the-walls) creativity on the part of your little designers.
 There are so many ways to incorporate art processes into the making of house accessories.

 As an example, we made some miniature, minimal, modern collages to deck our walls.
 We also used paint + some simple printing processes on paper to create our floor coverings (more on that in Part 3!).
 A good statement rug is hard to find, so being able to make your own in a few minutes…?
 Two thumbs WAY UP.

 MODERN DOLLHOUSE DETAIL INSPIRATION:

-If this project has you clamoring for more small world play ideas, or you’d like to give your dollhouse a sense of environment, consider adding a cardboard secret garden, add a row of paint-scrape surfboards next to a recycled seaside beach hut.
-Dot your ocean view with scrap material sailboats or maybe a minitaure play food truck has set up shop by the beach…!
+If this project has you clamoring for more small world play ideas, try a twist on house-building with this DIY soft city playset – an interactive handmade toy set that invites kids to get in on the creation process.
+Or for those of you who like to give your dollhouse a sense of environment, consider adding a cardboard secret garden, add a row of paint-scrape surfboards next to a recycled seaside beach hut.
+Dot your ocean view with scrap material sailboats or maybe a miniature play food truck has set up shop by the beach…!